MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ntifs/nf-ntifs-ccpreparemdlwrite.md

 <b>CcPrepareMdlWrite</b> is similar to <a href="/windows-hardware/drivers/ddi/ntifs/nf-ntifs-cccopywrite">CcCopyWrite</a>, except that the data is not copied to the cached file.
 Instead, the physical pages to be overwritten in the system cache are locked in memory, and <b>CcPrepareMdlWrite</b> returns one or more memory descriptor lists (MDL) describing the specified byte range.
 These pages remain locked in memory until <a href="/windows-hardware/drivers/ddi/ntifs/nf-ntifs-ccmdlwritecomplete">CcMdlWriteComplete</a> or <a href="/windows-hardware/drivers/ddi/ntifs/nf-ntifs-ccmdlwriteabort">CcMdlWriteAbort</a> is called.
 Thus each call to <b>CcPrepareMdlWrite</b> must be followed by a call to <b>CcMdlWriteComplete</b> or <b>CcMdlWriteAbort</b>.

 Note that the pages described by the MDL are locked in memory, but not mapped in system space.
-The caller can perform this mapping by calling <a href="/windows-hardware/drivers/kernel/mm-bad-pointer">MmGetSystemAddressForMdlSafe</a>.
+The caller can perform this mapping by calling [MmGetSystemAddressForMdlSafe](../wdm/nf-wdm-mmgetsystemaddressformdlsafe.md).

 Note that even if the call to <b>CcPrepareMdlWrite</b> fails, one or more MDLs may have been allocated.
 The caller can examine the value of <i>IoStatus.Information</i> to determine whether this has occurred.
 If it has, the caller must call <a href="/windows-hardware/drivers/ddi/ntifs/nf-ntifs-ccmdlwritecomplete">CcMdlWriteComplete</a> to free the allocated MDLs.